reimagined/resolve/docs/api/read-model-store.md

 }
 ```

-The **projection** argument should be an object, in which keys are field names and values are either 1 or 0:
+The **projection** argument should be an object, in which keys are field names and values are either `1` or `0`:

 - 1 - specifies that the field should be included into the resulting data sample;
 - 0 - specifies that a field should be excluded from the resulting sample.

+The first field in a projection object defines how the projection is interpreted:

+- If the first field's value is `1`, the projection works in inclusive mode.
+In this mode, you only need to specify included fields.
+All omitted fields are excluded by default.
+- If the first field's value is `0`, the projection works in exclusive mode.
+In this mode, only excluded fields should be specified explicitly and all omitted fields are included.

 #### Example